 Upon embarking on my triathlon training journey, I frequently encountered discussions surrounding the Ironman 70.3.
 Initially, I found the concept quite daunting.
 I questioned my ability to achieve such a feat, but as I delved deeper, I recognized that this event serves as an excellent intermediary between shorter triathlons and the full Ironman.
 As I prepare for my inaugural triathlon, I am contemplating setting the Ironman 70.3 as a long-term objective.
-For those who are curious about this race, I have provided an overview of the event along with my reflections as I consider undertaking it myself.
+So what is an Ironman 70.3, let’s talk about it.

 While I am actively preparing for my first triathlon, I continuously contemplate what lies ahead.
 A Sprint or Olympic-distance triathlon is an excellent starting point, yet I aspire to challenge myself further, and the 70.3 seems like an ideal goal.
 It offers a sufficient test of endurance without being as consuming as training for a full Ironman, which can significantly dominate one’s life.